ZxYsf/BIT_Planning_Envirment/README.md

 If you follow me step by step, you can compile the program "hmpl" from Dr YuZhang successfully.
 Some of you may still have many problems when do these settings and my suggestion is to ask the senior schoolmates around, who will always be glad to help you solve problems.
 After that, if you still have trouble with running the project "hmpl", you can contract me by wechat: zx1120183609.

 # 2 BEFORE START
-Above all, you need to install UBUNTU18.04 on your computer and install servel necessary tool like `cmake`, `g++`, `git`.
+Above all, you need to install UBUNTU18.04 and ROS on your computer.
+After that tools like `cmake`, `g++`, `git` is also necessary.
 You can just use `sudo apt-get install XXX` to configure the basic tools.

 Then we need to install serval libraries to our linux environment, e.g. ceres, nlopt, snopt, ipopt, cppad, libcpp, grid map, geographic, gtest and others.
 Now I'm going to show you how to install them all.
 In this tutorial I will download all the source code in `~/Downloads`, you can unload it after the whole installation procedure.